Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Experiments

 The data set is QM7b~\citep{Wu2018}, which consists of 14 regression targets.
 Following~\citet{Gilmer2017}, we standardize each target to mean 0 and standard deviation 1; we also use MSE as the training loss but test with MAE.
 Table~\ref{tab:multitask} reports the MAE and timing results.

 One sees from Table~\ref{tab:multitask} that in terms of regression error, single unsupervised representation (A) significantly outperforms single supervised representations (B), whilist being inferior to separate supervised representations (C).
-Each scenario outperforms another at the cost of longer training time.
-It is expected that (C) is much slower than other scenarios, because it trains 14 models whereas others only 1.
+Separate representations outperform single representations at the cost of longer training time, because they need to train 14 separate models whereas others only one.
 The timings for (B) are comparable with that of (A).
 The timing variation is caused by several factors, including the architecture difference and dense-versus-sparse implementation. \diffpool\ is implemented with dense matrices, which may be faster compared with other methods that treat the graph adjacency matrix sparse, when the graphs are small.